py-eww/eww/docs/source/index.rst

 Eww is a pretty nifty tool for debugging and introspecting running Python programs.

-Eww gives you access to a Python REPL *inside* of your running application.
-Also, pretty awesome statistics and graphing tools.
+Eww gives you access to a Python REPL *inside* of your running application, plus easy to use statistics and graphing tools.

 Using Eww involves adding two lines to your app::